AlexTISYoung/snipar/README.md

 You may encounter problems with the installation due to Python version incompatability or package conflicts with your existing Python environment.
 To overcome this, you can try installing in a virtual environment.
 In a bash shell, this could be done either via the *venv* Python package or via conda.

-To use venv, use the following commands in your directory of choice:
+To create the venv, use the following commands in your directory of choice:
     ```
     python -m venv path-to-where-you-want-the-virtual-environment-to-be
     ```